 The hike to the breathtaking Tiger’s Nest in Bhutan is a long way.

 About 6km in each direction.
-Other than that, it’s a steep ascent, letting you gain 900m in elevation, to reach 3100m above sea level within a short time.
+Other than that, hiking to Tiger’s Nest is a steep ascent, letting you gain 900m in elevation, to reach 3100m above sea level within a short time.
 Did you also manage to read up about the endless steps at the stone staircase right before reaching the monastery?
 It’s like 800 steps which you go downwards first then upwards, and finally, you’ll reach the entrance.
 (There’re also further steps you need to climb when you’re inside Paro Taksang, btw.)

-Getting to Paro Taktsang is the opposite of a leisurely walk in the park, but there’s another option you can take – by horseback.
+Getting to Paro Taktsang is the opposite of a leisurely walk in the park, but there’s another option you can take – on horseback.

 With all the effort required to get to Tiger’s Nest, the question is,